csdms/ivy/lessons/shell/index.md

 ### Open a terminal

-A terminal is an application that allows a user to communicate with the operating system on a computer.
+A terminal is an application that allows a user to communicate with the operating system of a computer through terse text commands.

+* Linux: terminal
+* macOS: Terminal.app (built-in) or [iTerm.app](https://www.iterm2.com/) (better)
+* Windows: Git Bash Shell in [Git for Windows](https://gitforwindows.org/)

+At this time,
+if you haven't already done so, open a terminal on your computer.

-### Why are we using a terminal?
+### Why are we using a terminal instead of Finder or Windows Explorer?

-Why would you want to use a terminal over a graphical application?
+When you develop skill with shell commands in a terminal, you can do filesystem-specific tasks--moving, copying, renaming, deleting files and directories--much faster than with a graphical application.

+By analogy, think of keyboard shortcuts on your computer: if you want to change from one application to another, it's much faster to hit `Cmd-Tab` (on macOS; `Alt-Tab` on Linux and Windows) than it is to use a mouse to go find the other application.

+Commands tend to be terse to the point of being cryptic, not that different from texting shorthand: instead of brb, it's `cd`;
+instead of irl, it's `rm`, etc.
+And it's done for the same reason: speed.

 ### The command prompt

 ## Sections